-The Dragons are one of four professional rugby regions established by the Welsh Rugby Union in 2003, representing the South-East Wales area in Wales.
-Based at Rodney Parade, Newport, the Dragons lair welcomes the Guinness PRO14 league, European Challenge Cup and Celtic Cup competitions.
+Dragons RFC are one of four professional rugby outfits established by the Welsh Rugby Union in 2003, representing the South-East Wales area in Wales.
+Based at Rodney Parade, Newport, the Dragons lair welcomes the United Rugby Championship and European Challenge Cup competitions.

-The Dragons are supported by main shirt sponsors Monmouthshire Building Society and are proud of a youthful squad boosted by a number of Welsh international squad members.
+Dragons RFC are supported by headline partner, Compeed, and are proud of a youthful squad boosted by a number of Welsh international squad members.

 2003-2005: The Early Years...